How to build a complaint management system

 The FDA even considers comments on your public website, social media pages or live chat apps to be complaints, if a commenter is relaying issues to your staff.

-It's important that all marketing and media channels are being monitored and reviewed on a periodic basis by a qualified complaint reviewer to ensure there are no missed complaints in public customer feedback forums.
+It's important, then, that your marketing and media channels are being monitored and reviewed on a periodic basis by a qualified complaint reviewer to ensure there are no missed complaints in public customer feedback forums.

 Building complaint files and procedures